The Epiphany of the Lord – Year A – 5 January 2020

 schools have resumed.
 But this is not the case with the church.
 The Christmas season

-continues today with the celebration of the feast of Epiphany:
+continues today with the celebration of the feast of Epiphany: the manifestation of

+Jesus to the pagan world.
 Today, Jesus reveals himself to non-believers.
 This is the

 second phase of the Christmas season.
 Next Sunday, we shall be celebrating the feast